9 Calming Foods to Reduce Anxiety & Stress These Holidays

 Why it works: Walnuts contain a plant form of Omega- 3 fatty acid that the body converts into docosahexaenoic acid (DHA) to lower norepinephrine, a hormone which can make you feel anxious and irritable.

 How to eat it: Add a sprinkling of walnuts to your salad at lunch.

-Why it works: Turkey is a good source of L-tryptophan, an amino acid that your body converts to the ‘happy chemical’ serotonin.
+Why it works: L-tryptophan is an amino acid that your body converts to the ‘happy chemical’ serotonin.
 Do you get cranky when you’re stressed?
 Research has shown that people who consume trytophan become significantly more agreeable and less quarrelsome.